Looking for vegan sources of vitamin B12? You’re in the right place!

 - Kellogg’s Low Fat Granola without Raisins: Contains 12 mcg of Vit B12.

-Cheese has a bit of a reputation of not being all that great for us, right?
-Well think again as Daiya vegan cheese debunks that reputation as it’s fortified with added B12 – yaaay mac and cheese all round!
-Each serving (1/3 of the package) has 20 percent of the daily recommendation for calcium and vitamin B12 so you can tuck in guilt free.
+If you’re a fan of vegan cheese, we’ve got some good news: brands like Daiya actually have their cheese fortified with added B12 – woohoo – mac and cheese all round!
+Each serving (1/3 of the package) has 20 percent of the daily recommendation for calcium and vitamin B12 so you can tuck in guilt-free, almost.

 Tofu or Tempeh

-Another delicious way to get some B12 in your diet is by gobbling down some tofu or tempeh.
-Every brand is different so be sure to read the labels to be certain of how much vitamin B12 each has per serving.
-We cook A LOT of tofu and tempeh at home and also out of the house so it having B12 is great news!
+Another one of our absolute favourites!
+Tofu and tempeh are awesome ways to get more B12 into your vegan diet.
+Every brand is different so be sure to read the labels to be certain of how much it has each has per serving.
+We cook A LOT of tofu and tempeh at home and even take blocks on camping trips.
+Not only is it great B12 food, but it’s also a complete vegan protein source – winning!

-So there you have it conscious consumers, some easy and down right delicious ways to get your recommended intake of vitamin B12.
+So there you have it conscious consumers, some easy and downright delicious ways to get your recommended intake of vitamin B12 for vegans.
 We hope you’ve found this post helpful so you too can ensure you’re getting your daily intake.
 If all else fails there are multi-vitamins on the market that you can take daily, weekly or monthly and you need not worry about the ‘malnourished vegan’ comments ever again.